-(protein, calories, calcium, vitamin D, or specific nutrients); intercurrent or chronic illness; antibodies to GH; or the wrong diagnosis.2 If hypothyroidism develops and is not recognised, growth velocity does not improve as much as is usually expected with GH therapy, even in the presence of increased IGF-1.23
+If the growth response to GH administration is unexpectedly low, there are many possible causes: poor compliance; incorrect technique of giving GH; morning timing of GH dose; high dose of glucocorticoid (as in adrenocorticotrophic hormone (ACTH) deficiency or asthma); unrecognized hypothyroidism; inadequate nutrition (protein, calories, calcium, vitamin D, or specific nutrients); intercurrent or chronic illness; antibodies to GH, or the wrong diagnosis.2 If hypothyroidism develops and is not recognized, growth velocity does not improve as much as usually expected with GH therapy, even in the presence of increased IGF-1.23

 The clinician should counsel the family about the importance of maintaining optimal nutrition.
-In addition, the clinician should evaluate whether the child is maintaining normal thyroid function and a good general state of health.^{2,23} A problem in any of these areas can decrease the growth response to GH therapy.
+In addition, the clinician should evaluate whether the child is maintaining normal thyroid function and good general state of health.^{2,23} A problem in any of these areas can decrease the growth response to GH therapy.
 In addition, the clinician should encourage consistent use of the GH therapy.
 The linear growth response will not be optimal if the GH therapy is not administered as prescribed.
 In one study, 13% of children missed more than half of their prescribed GH doses in a two-year period.24

 The negative impact of deficiency of GH on quality of life (QoL) may be lessened by GH therapy.
-However, persons with GHD should be evaluated for depression or other psychosocial factors that can affect their QoL and that as a result can impair growth response to GH therapy.
-Patients with multiple pituitary hormone deficiencies (MPHD) tend to have more difficulty in psychosocial functioning than do patients with idiopathic GHD.
-Other persons with more psychosocial difficulty may include those started on GH therapy at a height shorter than -3 standard deviations (SD) or at an age older than 12 years.
-Intervening with counselling or other assistance is appropriate when psychosocial or socioeconomic factors affect resources, adherence, adequacy of calories and/or thyroid function.
+However, persons with GHD should be evaluated for depression or other psychosocial factors that can affect their QoL, and that as a result can impair growth response to GH therapy.^{25,26} Patients with multiple pituitary hormone deficiencies (MPHD) tend to have more difficulty in psychosocial functioning than do patients with idiopathic GHD.26 Other persons with more psychosocial difficulty may include those started on GH therapy at a height shorter than -3 standard deviations (SD) or at an age older than 12 years.
+Intervening with counseling or other assistance is appropriate when psychosocial or socioeconomic factors affect resources, adherence, adequacy of calories, and/or thyroid function.